MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

-See our [full changelog](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/changelog.md) on GitHub or in changelog.txt in the installed plugin.
+See our [full changelog](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/changelog.md) for information about all previous releases.

 == Upgrade Notice ==